 These regions are conveniently located, being within easy reach of major cities.
 This makes a train journey around these regions very easy.
 To experience this region by train, you need to arrive in either Perugia (for Umbria) or Florence (for Tuscany).

 If you’re arriving here from the Monterosso or Rapallo train stations because you were visiting the Cinque Terre, then you can take a train directly to Lucca, make a quick side trip to see the leaning tower of Pisa and then head to Florence – a city where it all began.
 To experience the best of Tuscany, you can stay for a few days in Florence and then take a train to Siena to explore the Chianti vineyards.
+You may want to read this Florence travel guide to gather more information about this legendary destination.

 If you have some time on your hand then you can visit Umbria right after Tuscany.
 From Siena, you can enter the Umbria region by taking a train to Perugia and head to Assisi and Spoleto from there.
 You can also make a trip to Lake Lucerne or visit Capri from Florence.
 If you don’t want to spend too much time in Tuscany, you can just visit Florence for a quick visit from Rome.